jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 14, 2008.md

 Q: What?

-A: If he's a more really mellow child with not a lot of energy he might try some red meat or liverwith the chicken and fish.
+A: If he's a more really mellow child with not a lot of energy he might try some red meat or liver with the chicken and fish.

 Q: What? ….yeah except for the muscles and …..like the supplements of twisting and......for us is good exercise.
 I didn't exercise or I usually do my stretch for five or ten minutes.
-I do it three times a week and that kind of keeps it easily.
-For a period of about two weeks I didn't and I got really stiff and I'm now back to stretching again and its fine but its kind of.....
+I do it three times a week and that kind of keeps it easy going.
+For a period of about two weeks I didn't and I got really stiff and I'm now back to stretching again and its fine but its kind of stiffness.....

-A: You're too thin, and nothing to arrest the uric acid with a byproduct of your metabolism so what your body does is uses calcium and other minerals to combine with those acids.
+A: You're too thin, and nothing to arrest the uric acid which is a byproduct of your metabolism so what your body does is uses calcium and other minerals to bind with those acids.

 Q: Okay

 A: And they cause crystals, stiffness.
 You could eat more fats.
 You could also drink some whey with the sports drink or drink whey by itself.
 Have a little bit of vinegar, that helps break down uric acid.
+Any of those.

 Q: My father is 71.
 He's got two hernias.
 One inside.

 A: Hernia is almost impossible to correct at that age.
 So he might have to have surgery.
 The only thing I've never tried with a hernia - so hernia is close to the skin so it might react very well - is putting bone marrow there.
-You know so you have to understand in every autopsy that iv'e done on a herniated tissue there are metals, from vaccines that are in that tissue and never allow it to heal and see it
+You know so you have to understand in every autopsy that i've done on a herniated tissue there are metals, from vaccines that are in that tissue and never allow it to heal and see it